Value of Cerebral Palsy Cases in Maryland

 Here's the problem: many EFMs produce a lot of false-positive results.
 That's okay, you go back and perform the tests that need to be performed to rule out a complication that might require more aggressive action to deliver the infant safety.
 Some doctors roll their eyes and an abnormal heart rate.

 Having access to fetal monitoring strips generated by a fetal monitor does something else unrelated to the treatment of the mother and child.
-It gives plaintiffs' attorneys the opportunity to have real evidence to present to the jury as to what actually happened.
+It gives plaintiffs' attorneys the opportunity to have real evidence to present to the jury as to what happened.
 Doctors control so much of "what happened?" information and, like most people, they have a proclivity to interpret facts in a way that gets them out of trouble.
 If a child later developed a birth injury, no amount of speculation about the baby's distress could overcome the trusted obstetrician's memory.
-Now, we have EFM strips don't lie because it does not just monitor the baby - it records what happened and is often the key proof in cerebral palsy cases.The Defenses from Doctors in CP Injury Cases
+Now, we have EFM strips don't lie because it does not just monitor the baby - it records what happened and is often the key proof in cerebral palsy cases.Defenses From Doctors in CP Injury Cases

-- 2012 $55,000,000 Maryland Verdict – A 30 year old woman goes into labor at home, as planned for a home birth, with a midwife and two others present.
+- 2012, $55,000,000 Maryland Verdict – A 30-year-old woman goes into labor at home, as planned for a homebirth, with a midwife and two others present.
 After 2:00 a.m. complications arise when the birth progression stops.
 An ambulance is called around 2:35 a.m.
-An urgent C-section is ordered soon after her arrival, but is not performed for nearly two hours.
+An urgent C-section is ordered soon after her arrival but is not performed for nearly two hours.
 The baby is born with permanent brain damage, multiple physical and mental disabilities, and cerebral palsy.
 Suit proceeds against Johns Hopkins Hospital.
-Plaintiffs claim that the hospital’s staff is negligent by taking an hour and 55 minutes to perform an urgent C-Section, and that all of the infant’s injuries were inflicted in the last 18 minutes.
+Plaintiffs claim that the hospital’s staff is negligent by taking an hour and 55 minutes to perform an urgent C-Section and that all of the infant’s injuries were inflicted in the last 18 minutes.
 Defendant claims that all of the infant’s injuries occurred while Plaintiff was laboring at home under the care of the midwife, that the fetus was showing signs of distress shortly after 1:00 a.m.
-Defendant contends that all good standards of medical practice were followed, and that all times while Plaintiff labored at the hospital, her monitoring strips were reassuring indicating that the fetus was not suffering an acute injury at that time.
+Defendant contends that all good standards of medical practice were followed and that all times while Plaintiff labored at the hospital, her monitoring strips were reassuring indicating that the fetus was not suffering an acute injury at that time.
 The child, now three, requires 24-hour aid and attendant care, in addition to intense physical and occupational therapies for the rest of his life.
 It is noted that he will never walk or talk.
 The jury returns a verdict of $55 million.
 The non-economic damages are reduced according to Maryland statute from $26 million to $680,000.
 Damages for future lost wages are reduced from $4 million to $2,621,825.
 Plaintiffs stood to recover $28,301,825 in total, but the case was reversed on appeal.

-- Get more case results
+- Get more cerebral palsy case results

-If you believe your child has cerebral palsy as the result of medical malpractice and want to speak with a Maryland cerebral palsy lawyer, call 800-553-8082 or get a free online consultation.Cerebral Palsy Lawsuits
+If you believe your child has cerebral palsy as the result of medical malpractice and want to speak with a Maryland cerebral palsy lawyer, call 800-553-8082 or get a free online consultation.More on Cerebral Palsy Lawsuits

 - Cerebral Palsy Lawsuits (how do you know if your child's cerebral palsy is from medical malpractice?)